sookyp/honeyd-python/README.md

 Example usage of Honeyd-python for the given sample configuration:
 * with active traffic interception:
 ``# sudo python2.7 honeyd.py -i enp0s3 -a 10.66.0.0/16``
-* without active interception traffic has to be routed to the honeypot:
+* without active interception traffic has to be routed to the honeypot (currently required for CentOS 7):
 ``# sudo python2.7 honeyd.py -i enp0s3``

 ### LICENSE